developersCradle/springboot-microservices/README.md

     - ❌**Query Parameter Versioning**❌.
     - ❌**Header Versioning**❌.

-- All **API:s** are implementing **resilience** with **retrying pattern**.
+- All **API’s** are implementing **resilience** with **retrying pattern**.
     - Retry only **5xx** errors.

 - Country letter representation "**two letters**" [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) will be used, since it was in specifications.

 ### Prerequisites:
-- Lates java JDK is fine to run commands.
+- Latest Java JDK is fine to run commands.
 - Latest Docker.

 # Not sure things ⚠️👀?

-- I am not sure that, am i  utilizing the  **.subscribe** rightly.
-Like in this example, i don't have any of such in code directly `.subscribe(this::someFunction, this::someFunctionIfErrorHappened);`.
+- I am not sure that, am I utilizing the  **.subscribe** rightly.
+Like in this example, I don't have any of such in code directly `.subscribe(this::someFunction, this::someFunctionIfErrorHappened);`.
 My service is simple passing data to front end by means of **Project Reactor**.
-Well, yes if there would be db attached, then this would be suitable approach, but i didn't come any use for such case.
+Well, yes if there would be db attached, then this would be suitable approach, but I didn't come any use for such case.

-- Other thing is the **Subscriptions** itself, i should make SSE end point to back end and Angular app would listen this stream for new countries?
-Now its just service for REST api call in world of **Project Reactor**.
+- Other thing is the **Subscriptions** itself, I should make SSE end point to back end and Angular app would listen this stream for new countries?
+Now its just service for REST API call in world of **Project Reactor**.

 # How to run!